Muddy visits The Stanwick Hotel

-I’m a regular visitor to The Stanwick Hotel, (formerly The Courtyard Hotel), as I have a monthly networking group I go to that’s hosted there (never networked?
+I used to be a regular visitor to The Stanwick Hotel, (formerly The Courtyard Hotel), as I used to go to a monthly networking group there (never networked?
 You haven’t lived ; ) Also they’re a Muddy Award winner, so I thought you guys could probably do with a peek inside too!

 It is a bit of a hidden gem, set in a really rather beautiful location in two acres of landscaped gardens, which you can’t see at all from the A45 (so you may not even know it’s there, which is where I come in).